augsaksham/Hackfest_ML/Readme.md

              |            |
-        Get  | reset      |  To reset the whole database and generate new encodings Post  |update      |  To add encoding of new user to the database Get  |predict     |  To recognize a face
+        Get  | reset      |  To reset the whole database and generate new encodings Post  |update      |  To add encoding of new user to the database Post  |predict     |  To recognize a face

     Api Link : https://facereco23.herokuapp.com/